dhrubhajong/Response-report-/README.md

 # Problem Statement:
 The problem at hand is to analyze survey response data that captures the interests of students in different fields of study and their project preferences.
-The objective is to gain actionable insights from the data to inform decision-making processes related to curriculum development, resource allocation, and project planning in educational institutions.
+The objective is to gain actionable insights from the data to inform decision-making processes related to resource allocation, and project planning in educational institutions.

 # Objective:
 The objective of this project is to analyze the survey response data and extract meaningful insights to accomplish the following: